vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 ```

+> We're really just skimming the surface of using regular expressions.
+If you're interested, you can [learn more here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference).

 1. You may notice that the `options.State` has been deprecated.
 Let's migrate to the newest method:

 1. Remove the following code: